sauerbraten/p1xbraten/README.md

   - for lowest average latency, use `/maxtps 0` and set `maxfps` to your screen refresh rate plus ~10% (to make sure there's always a new frame ready), for example `/maxfps 70`, then `/vsync 1`
   - to use fewer resources and save laptop battery, use `/maxfps 0`, `/maxtps 100` and `/vsync 1`
-  - for lowest consistent latency, use `/maxfps 0`, `/vsync 0`, and set `maxtps` to the highest value that gives you a stable fps counter on your system (disable vsync to find out)
+  - for lowest consistent latency, use `/maxfps 0`, `/vsync 0`, then set `maxtps` to the highest value that gives you a stable fps counter on your system, then `/vsync 1`

 - adds Wayland detection